 - Go to the ACX website.

-- Log in to your account at amazon.com.
+- Log in to your Amazon account.

 - Click “Add Your Title.”
-[Note: You must have a Kindle ebook published]

 - Search and find your book then click on “This is My Book” prompt.